 These Low Carb Pumpkin Chocolate Chip Muffins will become one of your child’s favorites this fall.

 When my son was first diagnosed, I found baking to be a real challenge.
+These muffins are really easy to make and come in at just about 5g carb each.

 Low Carb Pumpkin Chocolate Chip Muffins